wkusnierczyk/playlists/playlists/the-rainbow.md

 The uncharacteristically mainstream album *Bluejeans & Moonbeams* (1974) is widely considered Beefheart's worst album — but that's precisely what makes "Observatory Crest" so surprising.
 Stripped of the angular mayhem of *Trout Mask Replica* or the experimental fury of *Lick My Decals Off, Baby*, Beefheart here reveals a capacity for simple, aching beauty that his avant-garde reputation usually obscures.
 Sometimes the most revealing moments in an artist's catalogue are the ones that don't fit.

-Captain Beefheart was Don Van Vliet (1941–2010), one of the most singular figures in twentieth-century music.
-A childhood friend of Frank Zappa, he formed the Magic Band in the mid-1960s and proceeded to create music that defied every convention of rock, blues, and pop — polyrhythmic, atonal, surreal, and performed by musicians he often controlled with almost dictatorial intensity. *Safe as Milk* (1967) featured a young Ry Cooder on guitar — connecting Beefheart to the Ry Cooder who would go on to score *Paris, Texas*, another song on your list.
-His masterpiece *Trout Mask Replica* (1969) remains one of the most challenging and influential albums ever made.
-He retired from music in 1982 to devote himself to painting, and lived in seclusion until his death from multiple sclerosis.
-"Observatory Crest" is a reminder that behind all the wildness was a man who could drive up a hill with someone he loved and simply look at the view.

----

 ### Paper Tiger
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Observatory Crest](#observatory-crest) · [Paris, Texas →](#paris-texas)</sub>